Public transport as a social jungle

 Traveling by public transport revolves around both practice and interaction: greeting a driver, a conductor checking your ticket, crowds on the platform, or an announced delay.
 For many people, these are automatic; for neurodivergent travelers, they're often a source of stress, because the social rules remain implicit while they're explicitly necessary.

-Traditional training helps, but lacks the realism and stimulating context of a bustling station or crowded bus.
-Virtual public transport realistically simulates this social jungle: a fellow passenger sitting too close, having to ask for help during a detour, or being confronted about your behavior.
-Research shows that VR can reduce anxiety and strengthen social skills in these contexts.
+Traditional training helps, but lacks the realism and stimulating context of a bustling station or a full bus.
+Virtual Public Transport realistically simulates this social jungle: a fellow traveler sitting too close, having to ask someone for help during a diversion, or being called out on your behavior.
+Research shows that VR can reduce anxiety and strengthen social skills in these types of contexts.

 What exactly does Virtual OV do?